Do Christians have to be baptized? And what does baptism really mean?

 We are changed because of His work in us.
 Baptism means that we identify ourselves with Christ; it’s a sign that He washed away our sins by His death on the cross.

-You might recall the criminal who hung on a cross next to Christ when He was crucified.
+You might recall the criminal who hung on a cross next to Jesus when He was killed.
 The criminal confessed Christ as Lord, and even though he didn’t have a chance for baptism, his place in Heaven was secured (Luke 23:43).
 God is a perfect, holy God, and there is nothing we can do to be good enough to spend eternity with Him in heaven.
 It’s all about what He has done for us.

 At the same time, when we trust in Christ and desire to live the way He wants us to, it will show in our actions.
 We are changed because of His work in us.
 Baptism means that we identify ourselves with Christ; it’s a sign that He washed away our sins by His death on the cross.
 Just as water often symbolizes life in the Bible, baptism is a sign of our new life with Christ.